• Featured post

 C# Pattern matching

 Overview of scenarios where you can use pattern matching.
-These techniques can improve the readability and correctness of your code.
+These techniques may improve the readability and correctness of your code.

 // DON'T DO THIS